Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 > **Note:**<br>
 > There are 2 minor issues found during randomly looking at the country info.
 > * No information of **["Heard Island and McDonald Islands"](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux-testing/heard-island1.png)** as there are [no information in the AP](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux-testing/heard-island2.png)
 > * Wikipedia link for **["Bonaire, Sint Eustatius and Saba"](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux-testing/bonaire.png)** show [Caribbean Netherlands](https://en.wikipedia.org/wiki/Caribbean_Netherlands) even though Wikipedia of each country exists.
-As those 3 are a listed as a group in the API, this is the way Wikipedia recognises it.<br>
+As those 3 are a listed as a group in the API, this is the way Wikipedia recognises it.
 >As these are very minor issues and not worth mentioning on the website, no further action is taken and left as they are

 --My Note-- Suggestion by a user goes here